irlrobot/clue_countdown/NOTES.md

 [] Remove the sound prompt, it just causes delay
-[] Finding an opponent now happens before we even determine whether or not they are valid TODO 1 [] Install python-Levenshtein in Lambda, problem building with alppb
+[] Finding an opponent now happens before we even determine whether or not they are valid TODO 1 [] Install python-Levenshtein in Lambda, problem building with alppb [] Record an intro message for first time/new players using my voice